trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 **Note:** It is best to provide machines with passwordless `sudo` access and key-based authentication.

-TAP 0.8 core functionalities are based on these technologies:
+TAP NG core functionalities are based on these technologies:

 * computing cluster: Kubernetes 1.3
 * persistent storage: ceph 11